dunyuliu/EQquasi/README.md

 Collaboration
 -------------
-If you are interested in using EQquasi, please contact Dunyu Liu (dliu@ig.utexas.edu).
+If you are interested in collaboration using EQquasi, please contact Dunyu Liu (dliu@ig.utexas.edu).